 Any vapours arising from the hot application of bitumen do not normally pose any health risk in an open or well-ventilated environment.

 For further information on bitumen and health please contact Eurobitume UK'sTechnical Office.

 Any hazards faced by bitumen industry workers arise primarily from the handling of an elevated temperature substance.

 At high temperatures bituminous products generate vapours.
 Prolonged, unprotected and proximate exposure to fumes produced through the application or transfer of hot bitumen can cause respiratory tract and eye irritation.
 Although such emissions are minimal, workers are required to use protective clothing in order to eradicate the risk of incurring such irritation.

 The bitumen industry encourages the use of good working practices including control of the temperature of bituminous materials to minimise exposure to fumes.

-The RBA has also committed itself to the reduction of occupational hazards such as thermal burns and fire.
-The RBA Code of Practice (CoP) for the Safe Handling of Bitumen sets an industry benchmark for bitumen handling procedures see safety page .
-In addition, all RBA members provide, voluntarily, Material Safety Data Sheets (MSDS) which provide health protection guidelines for specific products.
+Eurobitume UK has also committed itself to the reduction of occupational hazards such as thermal burns and fire.
+The UK Edition of the Guide to Safe Delivery of Bitumen sets an industry benchmark for bitumen handling procedures see safety page.
+In addition, all Eurobitume UK members provide, voluntarily, Material Safety Data Sheets (MSDS) which provide health protection guidelines for specific products.
 Purchasers can obtain MSDSs from their local bitumen suppliers.

 A downloadable version of the RBA burns card can be found in the safety section of this site.

-For guidance on how to implement best practice in the handling of bitumen contact your local bitumen supplier for a MSDS or contact the RBA Technical Office.
+For guidance on how to implement best practice in the handling of bitumen contact your local bitumen supplier for a MSDS or contact the Eurobitume UK Technical Office.